 Others, like Octisalate block only UVB rays.
 And some, like Oxtocrylene, are used simply to up the SPF rating.

-Here is a short a list of some of the many chemical UV blockers you might find on your sunscreen’s ingredient list.
+Here is a short list of some of the many chemical UV blockers you might find on your sunscreen’s ingredient list.

 - Menthyl Anthranilate

 Chemical sunscreen ingredients are usually more aesthetically pleasing to consumers.
 They can be made into gels, sprays, and creams, and typically rub into the skin easily without a residue left behind.